format: novel, ebook and paperback

 format: serial drama

-release: ongoing, monthly beginning this summer
+release: ongoing, monthly beginning soon

 genre: contemporary fiction/drama/coming of age